Noah-Everett/ANNIE_GPVM/bin/README.md

 ## `make_tar_genie.sh`

 ### About
 `make_tar_genie.sh` is used to create a tarball that contains all the files needed to run the GENIE Generator on the Grid.
-All scripts that run the GENIE Generator on the Grid require `$GR/grid_genie.tar.gz`, which is created by running this script. `$GR/grid_genie.tar.gz` contains the following files:
+All scripts that run the GENIE Generator on the Grid require an input tarball, which can be created by running this script. `$GR/grid_genie.tar.gz` contains the following files:
 - `$G/*`
 - `$C/*`
 - `$B/setup_genie3_00_06.sh`